 How to obtain Form 1545 from The University of Sydney:

-The University is here to support you with the transition to remote study.
+The University is here to support you with remote study.
 The Australian government has advised that the change from face-to-face to remote delivery will not impact your compliance with your visa conditions.

 However, if you are impacted by the travel restrictions or are considering returning to your home country to study remotely, there are important visa considerations to be aware of.